-The investigator will make available all source documents and other records for this trial to Gilead's appointed study monitors, IRBs/IECs and/or regulatory/health authority inspectors.
+The investigator will make available all source documents and other records for this trial to Gilead's appointed study monitors, to IRBs or IECs, or to regulatory authority or health authority inspectors.

 9.1.9.
 Protocol Compliance

 The investigator is responsible for ensuring the study is conducted in accordance with the procedures and evaluations described in this protocol.